 Ms. Takaichi did not sugarcoat the task ahead.

-“Rather than feeling happy, I am feeling how tough things are going to be,” she said, after the results were announced.
+“Rather than feeling happy, I am feeling how tough things are going to be,” she said after the results were announced.

-A former Economic Security minister and a lawmaker with three decades of experience, she represents Nara, one of Japan’s poorer constituencies.
+A former economic security minister and a lawmaker with three decades of experience, she represents Nara, one of Japan’s poorer constituencies.

-“Very energetic and dynamic: She can compete on that with the younger leaders of the opposition,” said Scott Foster, a Tokyo-based analyst with Lightstream Research.
-“Abe without the charm — though she is working on that.”
+“Very energetic and dynamic: She can compete on that with the younger leaders of the opposition,” said Scott Foster, a Tokyo-based analyst with LightStream Research.
+“Abe without the charm, though she is working on that.”

-She may also synch with MAGA.
+She may also sync with MAGA.

-“Takaichi is going to tighten immigration law and deport illegals,” said Akira Yasui, a trader in Aichi Prefecture who expressed satisfaction at Ms. Takaichi’s win.
+“Takaichi is going to tighten immigration law and deport illegals,” said Akira Yasui, a trader in Aichi prefecture who expressed satisfaction at Ms. Takaichi’s win.
 “She is going to accept immigrants mildly under strict immigration control.”

 “Many conservative politicians in the LDP lost elections under the Ishiba administration, so the LDP today looks like a left-wing party,” said Mr. Yasui.
 “Politicians in the small right-wing parties say, ‘If Takaichi really works for Japan, we will help her.’”